1962 United States Senate special election in Massachusetts: Campaign

-Well aware that he was also from a political family, and not much older than Kennedy, Lodge avoided making the same sort of attacks attempted by McCormack.
-Besides Kennedy and Lodge, independent candidate H. Stuart Hughes was considered a serious contender, being invited to two televised debates with Lodge.
-(Kennedy, by then an overwhelming favorite to win the election, declined to participate.)
-Any chance that Hughes might have had of winning the election, or even receiving widespread support, was destroyed in the aftermath of the Cuban Missile crisis, only weeks before the election, in which the President and his brother Robert F. Kennedy took the nation "to the brink" of nuclear confrontation with the Soviet Union.
-Hughes, who supported nuclear disarmament, suddenly seemed unrealistic and out of touch as a result.
-He ultimately received just over two per cent of the vote, and far fewer votes than signatures.
+Well aware that he was also from a political family, and not much older than Kennedy, Lodge avoided making the sort of attacks McCormack had.
+Besides Kennedy and Lodge, independent candidate H. Stuart Hughes was considered a serious contender and invited to two televised debates with Lodge.
+(Kennedy, by then the overwhelming favorite, declined to participate.)
+Any chance Hughes might have had of winning the election, or even receiving widespread support, was destroyed in the aftermath of the Cuban Missile Crisis weeks before the election, in which the president and his brother Robert took the nation "to the brink" of nuclear confrontation with the Soviet Union.
+Hughes, who supported nuclear disarmament, suddenly seemed unrealistic and out of touch.
+He received just over 2% of the vote, and far fewer votes than signatures.

 Results

-In the November special election, Kennedy defeated Lodge with 55 percent of the vote.
+In the general election, Kennedy defeated Lodge with 55% of the vote.
 Lodge's father had lost the same seat to then-Representative John F. Kennedy in 1952.
-Political science professor Murray Levin stated that Kennedy's youth and political inexperience made him an innocent outsider, while his wealth made him incorruptible.
-The prosecutor had become a Senator, Levin said, "with one year of frantic campaigning and 30 years of experience as a Kennedy".
+Political science professor Murray Levin said Kennedy's youth and political inexperience made him an innocent outsider, while his wealth made him incorruptible.
+The prosecutor had become a senator, Levin said, "with one year of frantic campaigning and 30 years of experience as a Kennedy".